digitalocean/csi-digitalocean/test/e2e/README.md

 ### Run the end-to-end tests

 1. If necessary, update the test runner image (see below for instructions)
+2. If necessary, add or update the testdriver file definitions (see the [related section above](#testdrivers) for details)
-2. Execute `e2e.sh`, passing in parameters as needed
+3. Execute `e2e.sh`, passing in parameters as needed

 ### Update the test runner image